reubenharry/website/content/blog/languagemodels.md

 ----

+Again we can take what Dennett calls the *intentional stance* and analyze what GPTChat as an agent that has knowledge and beliefs and understanding.
+The ease with which we can assume the intentional stance towards this system is a jump from its predecessors, and explains the excitement around it.

 The system is able to say that the Harry Potter books are about a boy.
-But in producing the word "boy", one might accuse the system of having no understanding of the *referent* of that word, the character Harry Potter.
-On the other hand, if you ask which boy is being referred to, the system has no trouble answering correctly.
+In producing the word "boy", one might worry that the system has no understanding of the *referent* of that word, the character Harry Potter.
+Not so, since if you ask which boy is being referred to, the system has no trouble answering correctly.

 The system is also able to say why, in a way that an English speaker can understand, Harry Potter is the main character.
 This requires understanding not just what a character is, what a main character is, who Harry Potter is, what an adventure is, the idea that a narrative arc has a main character who triumphs, but also what "why" means.

-And last but not least, it is hard to imagine how next-word prediction could be able to reason coherently in answer to questions about counterfactuals involving the history of the world:
+Last but not least, it is hard to imagine how next-word prediction could be able to reason coherently in answer to questions about counterfactuals involving the history of the world.
+And yet:

 ----